upmaru/memovee-tama/tmdb-movie-browsing/querying.md

   - **Standard next values**: Use `"maybe-fallback-to-text-search-or-sort-filter-found-results"` for most queries
   - **NEVER omit**: Omitting "next" parameter will cause system failure when no results found

-2. **MANDATORY: Keyword Escalation Strategy (3→5→7)**:
+2. **MANDATORY: Keyword Escalation Strategy (5-7→8-10)**:
-  - **Start with 3 keywords**: Initial attempt should use 3 keywords for focused search
+  - **Start with 5-7 keywords**: Initial attempt should use 5-7 keywords for comprehensive search
-  - **Expand to 5 keywords**: If 0 results, system expands to 5 keywords for broader search
-  - **Final 7 keywords**: If still 0 results, system expands to 7 keywords for maximum coverage
+  - **Expand to 8-10 keywords**: If 0 results, system expands to 8-10 keywords for maximum coverage
-  - **Example escalation**: "sci-fi" → "science fiction movies" → "science fiction futuristic space movies"
+  - **Example escalation**: "science fiction space movies" (4 keywords) → "science fiction futuristic space adventure movies" (6 keywords) → "science fiction futuristic space adventure movies aliens technology" (8 keywords)
-  - **Example escalation**: "visual effects" → "visual effects cinematography" → "visual effects spectacular cinematography stunning imagery"

-3. **Create Short, Keyword-Focused Queries**:
-  - Keep queries SHORT and SUCCINCT - focus on the strongest 3-5 keywords that capture the user's intent
+  - **Extract relevant content**: Ignore user opinions like "basically", "I think", "in my opinion" - focus only on descriptive content

+3. **Extract Relevant Content, Ignore User Opinions**:
+  - **Filter out user commentary**: Ignore phrases like "basically", "I think", "in my opinion", "you know", "kind of"
+  - **Focus on descriptive content**: Extract only the actual movie characteristics and themes
+  - **Example**: "visually stunning and not very popular - hidden gems basically" → Extract: "visually stunning", "not very popular", "hidden gems" (ignore "basically")
+  - **Example**: "I want movies that are, you know, really emotional and deep basically" → Extract: "emotional", "deep" (ignore "I want", "you know", "basically")
-  - **Preserve the user's exact phrasing and key concepts** - maintain the integrity of how they describe what they want
+  - **Preserve user's exact descriptive phrasing** - maintain the integrity of how they describe movie characteristics
   - Use the most relevant keywords and phrases that will match well with movie descriptions
-  - Include the user's specific phrases when they're descriptive and searchable
   - **For circumstantial/contextual queries**: Focus on the emotional or situational context rather than literal elements
-  - **Example**: For "movies that take place in someone's mind" → `"movies set primarily inside someone's mind or dreams, films about subconscious, psychological mental landscapes"`
-  - **Example**: For "movies that take place in the sea or the ocean" → `"movies set in the sea or ocean, underwater films, maritime stories"`
-  - **Example**: For "What are some good movies for dealing with child's emotions?" → `"movies about children dealing with emotions, films helping kids understand feelings, emotional growth stories for children"`
-  - Avoid unnecessary connector words like "movies that" or "films about" but keep meaningful phrases

 4. **Movie Titles in Queries - Conditional Usage**:
   - **INCLUDE** specific movie titles ONLY if the user explicitly mentions them in their query